Human characters living on Sesame Street.

 - Translator Buddy: For Linda, a lot of the time.

-- Will They or Won't They?: Bob and Linda dated, but they never were married.
+- Will They or Won't They?: Bob and Linda dated on and off, but their relationship never got more serious than that.

 - You Are the Translated Foreign Word: Bob speaks and signs at the same time, so he doesn't have to repeat himself.